Last Updated on October 22, 2022

 Weighted moving average (backtest strategy)

 Some simply call it weighted moving average, while others call it linearly weighted moving average.
 They are referring to the same indicator, which is one of the most popular and widely used MA indicators on most trading platforms.
 But what is it?
 And do you know if a weighted moving average strategy works?
+What are the best settings?

 Yes, weighted moving average strategies do work.
 Our backtests show that weighted moving average can be used profitably for both mean-reversion and trend-following strategies on stocks.